-Pursuant to the German Stock Corporation Act, at least one member of the Supervisory Board should have knowledge of accounting and at least one further member should have knowledge of auditing financial statements.
+Pursuant to the Stock Corporation Act, at least one member of the Supervisory Board should have knowledge of accounting and at least one further member should have knowledge of auditing financial statements (also as stipulated by a principle of the GCGC).
 In addition, the Supervisory Board should collectively be familiar with the sector in which Siemens Healthineers operates.

-Pursuant to the GCGC, the Chair of the Audit Committee should have specific knowledge and experience in applying accounting principles and internal control procedures and be familiar with audits of financial statements.
+To further specify the principle of the GCGC, the knowledge of accounting should comprise particular know-how and experience in applying accounting principles and internal control and risk management systems, and the knowledge of auditing financial statements should comprise particular know-how and experience in auditing financial statements.
+Accounting and auditing financial statements include sustainability reporting and the auditing thereof.
+The Chair of the Audit Committee should have the appropriate knowledge in at least one of the two areas.
 This person should also be independent.

 The aim is for the Supervisory Board as a whole to have all the knowledge and experience considered essential in view of the activities of Siemens Healthineers.
-This includes, for example, competencies and experience of medical and healthcare technology (including information technology and digitalization), transformation processes, entrepreneurship, procurement, production and sales, finance, legal (including compliance), and human resources.
-The Supervisory Board should also have knowledge and experience of the lines of business important to Siemens Healthineers, in particular (diagnostic) imaging, laboratory diagnostics, clinical therapy and cancer care.
-In particular, the Supervisory Board members should also include persons who have management experience at a large international enterprise as a result of performing an executive function or as a member of a supervisory board or similar body.
+This includes, for example, competencies and experience of medical and healthcare technology (including information technology and digitalization), transformation processes, cybersecurity, entrepreneurship, procurement, production and sales, finance, legal (including compliance), and human resources.
+The Supervisory Board's skills and expertise profile shall also comprise expertise regarding sustainability issues1 relevant to the enterprise, in particular regarding access to care.
+The Supervisory Board should also have knowledge and experience of the lines of business important to Siemens Healthineers, in particular (diagnostic) imaging, laboratory diagnostics, clinical therapy, and cancer care.
+In particular, the Supervisory Board should also include persons who have management experience at a large international enterprise as a result of holding an executive position or as a member of a supervisory board or similar body.